department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/avs/research/2023-04-MVP-Usability/transcripts/052023_participant2.md

    **Contents:** A summary of your recent appointment(s) is now available on MyHealtheVet.
 Login to review the summary.

 - Do you find this notification helpful or not helpful?
-Why?
+Why? ....helful. it reminds you that you can review your appointment incase yoi didnt recive handout....
-- How would you prefer to receive this notification (email, text message, phone call, etc.)?
+- How would you prefer to receive this notification (email, text message, phone call, etc.)? email or text.....
 - If you had multiple appointments in one day, would you want one after-visit summary notification for each appointment that day or would you want all the appointments combined into one message?
+I would wone for all of them......

 ## Closing Questions – 3 minutes
--	If you could change one thing about the After-visit summary, what would that be?
+-	If you could change one thing about the After-visit summary, what would that be? ....I don't see any....the colors are consistent and easy to reas, i wouldnt change anything...i would expect to see unnder the recall section , if it was something important ,i want to see it highlighted in red....
 -	And lastly, do you have any questions for me?
 -	Okay, great!
 That is all the questions I have for you today.
+...it's actually better than I expected to see...

 ## Thank you - 2 minutes
 1. We really appreciate you taking the time to share your thoughts with us today.
 Your feedback is so helpful to us as we continue to work on the site and make sure it really works for Veterans.